 Global Internet Hubs are the backbone of the digital age, and they enable seamless global connectivity.
 A Global Internet Hub is a physical location that facilitates the exchange of internet traffic among multiple networks, internet service providers (ISPs), content delivery networks (CDNs), and other interconnected entities.
 Hubs have a large number of connectivity landing points (both subsea and terrestrial networks) and widespread access to physical fiber networks coupled with a robust mix of data centers and internet exchange points and a competitive mix of enterprise and internet backbone service providers.

-These hubs play a vital role in facilitating the efficient exchange of internet traffic, improving network performance, and enabling the growth and development of the internet ecosystem.
+of internet traffic, improving network performance, and enabling the growth and development of the internet ecosystem.
 Hubs enhance the speed, reliability, and overall performance of the internet.
 In bringing together multiple networks, hubs reduce the distance that data must travel between different regions, minimizing latency and improving the overall speed and reliability of internet connections.
 COMPONENTS OF A GLOBAL DIGITAL INFRASTRUCTURE HUB